Galois/Counter Mode

 GCM requires one block cipher operation and one 128-bit multiplication in the Galois field for each block (128 bits) of encrypted and authenticated data.
 The block cipher operations are pipelined or parallelized; the multiplication operations are pipelined and can be parallelized (either by parallelizing the actual operation, by adapting Horner's method per the original NIST submission, or both).

-When both authentication and encryption need to be performed on a message, one can increase performance by using instruction-level parallelism to interleave those operations.
+When both authentication and encryption need to be performed on a message, interleaving those operations using instruction-level parallelism can increase performance.
 This process is called function stitching,[17] and while in principle it can be applied to any combination of cryptographic algorithms, GCM supports parallel computation which can simplify optimization on some processors.
 Manley and Gregg[18] show the ease of optimizing when using function stitching with GCM.
 They present a program generator that takes an annotated C version of a cryptographic algorithm and generates code that runs well on the target processor.

 Security